 You should spend the first night at Mammoth Hot Springs, which is located at Yellowstone North Entrance.
 I will elaborate on this more later in the blog post.

 This is where the fun begins.
-In order to get to Old Faithful Snow Lodge during the winter, you are REQUIRED to take the snow-coach.
+In order to get to Old Faithful Snow Lodge during the winter, you are REQUIRED to take the snow coach.
 How fun is that?
-The snow-coach runs daily, but only twice a day, once at 7:45am and next at 1:45am.
-It is a four hour ride to and from Mammoth to Old Faithful and it is a BLAST.
+The snow coach runs daily, but only twice a day, once at 7:45 am and the next at 1:45 am.
+It is a four-hour ride to and from Mammoth to Old Faithful and it is a BLAST.
 You must buy a round-trip ticket in advance and it is the only way you can get to Old Faithful Snow Lodge located at the top of Yellowstone.
 They can be reserved through the reservation office by calling 307-344-7311.

 Old Faithful Snow Lodge

 Make sure not to miss out on a stay in this beautiful hotel.
 The Snow Lodge is new and has been recognized as one of the best hotels around!
 If you’re looking for authentic Western ambiance, this hotel will fit the bill!
 The heavy timber walls form not only great scenery, but excellent insulation against extreme weather conditions; making it the perfect protection from snow and wind gusts that can come through the park unexpectedly.

 We stayed in a cabin which seemed like a long walk to the lodge in the freezing cold and deep snow.
 If I ever decided to go back in the wintertime, I would book a room in the warm lodge.
 There is no need to walk in the freezing cold back to the lodge for breakfast, lunch, and dinner.